umass-gis/workshops/content/path-tutorial/index.md

 Spotlight also automatically searches the internet for your search term, and will show search results categorized by the type of file it is displaying.
 It is a powerful tool that's worth becoming acquainted with.

 1. Spotlight may be opened in one of three ways:
-    1. **Click the small magnifying glass icon near the upper right corner of the Menu Bar (pictured below)**
+    1. **Click the small magnifying glass icon near the upper right corner of the Menu Bar (pictured below)**.
     1. Hold the "Command" key, and press the space bar once, then release the "Command" key.
     1. Open any Finder window, and type into the search bar in the upper right corner of the window, this allows searching, but the results are returned within a Finder window, not a spotlight window.
 If using this option, the default search is a spotlight search of the entire computer, but the option will appear to instead search only the current directory (folder), which can be very useful when you know a files location, but don't know its name.
 This option will not search the internet.

     ![74!](media/74_spotlight.png "74")

-1. A new spotlight search bar should appear. **Search "documents"**
+1. A new spotlight search bar should appear. **Search "documents"**.

     ![75!](media/75.png "75")

     It may take a moment to index and return results, but spotlight should now show a "Documents" folder.
-If it does not appear near the top, you may need to scroll down to see it. **Single-click on "Documents" to highlight the folder.***
+If it does not appear near the top, you may need to scroll down to see it. **Single-click on "Documents" to highlight the folder**.

     ![76!](media/76.png "76")

-1. **Scroll to the bottom of the spotlight window, and click "Search in Finder"**
+1. **Scroll to the bottom of the spotlight window, and click "Search in Finder"**.

     ![77!](media/77.png "77")